Ahead of the bet365 US Darts Masters, Nathan Aspinall reflects on the match of his life, an unlikely victory in Las Vegas in July 2019.

-We caught up with ‘The Asp’ to relive the one match where it all came together, a match where he felt he was at his absolute best.
+We caught up with ‘The Asp’ to find out about that one game where it all came together, a match where he felt he was an absolute best.

-There were numerous matches to choose from for a player who has made tremendous progress on the PDC Tour in recent years.
+There are numerous matches to choose from for a player who has made tremendous progress on the PDC Tour in recent years.

-Spurred on by being the lowest ranked PDC representative at the event, Aspinall has fond memories of the Las Vegas experience and the way he played.
+Spurred on by being the lowest ranked PDC representative at the event, Aspinall has fond memories of the experience in Las Vegas and the way he played.

-“It was unreal, everything changed really quickly in my career,” said Aspinall.
+“It was unreal, everything kind of changed really quickly in my career,” said Aspinall.

 “When I walked in, it's what you see in the movies, it was amazing.

-“My friend from Canada came over, he was by best mate when I was growing up and I hadn’t seen him for a few years, so it was nice to have him.
+“My friend from Canada came over, he was by best mate when I was growing up and I hadn’t seen him for a few years so he was there and it was nice to have him.

-“It was great, I just tried to enjoy the moment, I think it was the top seven in the world at the time and then myself.
-I was about 14th or 15th, so I just kept saying it’s the best seven in the world plus me.
+“It was great, I just tried to enjoy the moment, I think it was the top seven in the world at the time and then myself, and I think I was about 14th or 15th.
+I just kept saying it’s the best seven in the world plus me.

-“For me to come out on top was amazing, I played really well and I don’t think I have ever played a final as well as I did against Michael Smith that year.”
+“For me to come out on top was amazing, I played really well and I don’t think I’ve ever played a final as well as I did against Michael Smith that year.”

 The victory was the culmination of an incredible few months for Aspinall.

-In September the previous year, he won his first ranking title by beating Ryan Searle in a Players Championship event - helping him to qualify for a first appearance in the World Darts Championship.
+In September the previous year, he won his first ranking title by beating Ryan Searle in a Players Championship event, which helped him to qualify for his first appearance in the World Darts Championship.

 As a 500/1 outsider, Aspinall produced an incredible run to defeat the likes of Gerwyn Price, Kyle Anderson and Brendan Dolan, before losing to Smith in the semi-finals.

-His fine form would continue in 2019 and a first PDC major would follow in March, as he beat Rob Cross to claim victory in the UK Open.
+His fine form would continue into 2019 and a first PDC major would follow in March, as he beat Rob Cross to claim victory in the UK Open.

 Therefore, it came as no surprise to many in the world of darts when he received his Mandalay Bay invite, and ‘The Asp’ did not disappoint.